 How do I obtain information on internships and employment at your organization?

 For information on working for Universal Music please click here.

 Demo submissions should be directed to UMG’s record labels, but kindly note that they are unable to accept unsolicited material.
 Typically, demos are recommended to one of our labels’ A&R departments by a manager, agent, producer, radio DJ or other industry professional.
-Another option for unsigned artists is UMG’s site, Spinnup, which offers both digital distribution and has a network of scouts who have a relationship with many of Universal Music’s labels.

 If you believe you are owed either artist or mechanical royalties from a Universal Music Group Label, or have not received a statement, we may not have your correct address on file.
 Please visit the UMG Royalty Statement Portal to sign up to view your royalty statements online and find out how to update your address.
 If you have an issue related to Artist or Mechanical Royalties that requires you to speak to someone, you may leave a message with the Royalty Help Line (1-888-583-7176) or contact us by email at RoyaltyHelp@umusic.com.
 Please include your full name, phone number and a brief description of the issue in your message.
 Someone on our service team will either call or email you back within 5 business days.

-If your songs are published through Universal Music Publishing Group (UMPG), or you otherwise believe you are owed Royalties from UMPG, you may visit https://www.royaltywindow.com/ to view your royalties.
+If your songs are published through Universal Music Publishing Group (UMPG), or you otherwise believe you are owed Royalties from UMPG, you may visit UMPG Window to view your royalties.
 If you have questions you can leave a message with the UMPG Royalty Customer Service Line (1-888-474-4979) or contact UMPG by email at email@example.com.
 Please include your full name and phone number in your message.
 For additional information you may also visit the For UMG Artists section on this website.

 Please contact us via email at firstname.lastname@example.org and your request will be forwarded to the appropriate contact.